anime-kun32/AniTeams/README.md

 - [ ] skip intro and outro
 - [ ] Manga readinig api (in progress)
 - [ ] Anilist authentication
+# Depyment instrcutions
+- Make sure you have deployed your version of the [Aniwatch APi](https://github.com/ghoshRitesh12/aniwatch-api)
+- update the config.js file wiht oyur deployed version